Chart Color Schemes

 Infrastructure

-North Perth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+North Perth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 21 projects likely to affect the area.
 Notable ones include Alma Square, Targeted Underground Power Program - Joondanna, Osborne Park, Tuart Hill, North Perth Town Centre Planning Framework, and North Perth / Mount Lawley Underground Power Project.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.